PIRLS 2026

 PIRLS 2026 is the sixth cycle of the international reading and literacy assessment and one of the flagship studies of IEA.

 Directed by the TIMSS & PIRLS International Study Center at Boston College, PIRLS is conducted every five years at the fourth grade, and PIRLS 2026 will mark 25 years of trend data.
-IEA’s PIRLS provides internationally comparative data on how well children read by assessing fourth grade students’ reading achievement and offers policy-relevant information for improving teaching and learning.
+IEA’s PIRLS provides internationally comparative data on how well children read by assessing fourth-grade students’ reading achievement and offers policy-relevant information for improving teaching and learning.

 Transition to Fully Digital Assessment